jhu-saw/sawNDITracker/README.md

 When starting the example, the GUI will just show the controller view:
 ![GUI controller view](doc/gui-on-start.png "GUI on start, controller view")

 The first step is to connect to the device.
-If the device is found, the tool widgets will appear:
+If the device is found, the tool widgets will appear.
+The number of tools and names used is based on the content of the configuration file.
 ![GUI with tools](doc/gui-after-connect.png "GUI after connection, tools widgets should appear")

 Then you can start tracking:
 ![GUI tracking](doc/gui-tracking.png "GUI tracking, when visible the timestamp should turn green")

+If you unplug/replug an active tool, you might have to hit the `(Re)initialize` button and then turn tracking back on.

 ## Python